-Small biotech companies should pursue virtual or semi-virtual operation models to avoid building fixed facilities.
+During downturn in biotech small companies should pursue virtual or semi-virtual operation models to avoid building fixed facilities.

 What’s new in 2022 is that now life science and diagnostic organizations can take advantage of the same variable cost strategies utilized by the best biopharma companies.
 When new products are launching, forecasts are often uncertain.
 Yet, the capital expenditures, along with staff and training costs in starting new production lines can be steep.
 Transferring the product to a CMO not only reduces fixed costs, but it can also reduce risk to the organization.
 Besides new products, mature products may also benefit from engaging a CMO: manufacturing footprint (and the associated fixed costs) can be reduced, or the footprint and staff utilized for higher value operations such as technology development.